-six online learning modules.
+The “What’s in My Backyard?”
+(WIMBY) educational resources seek to equip volunteers with professional non-technical skills and tools, which includes six online learning modules.
 Each episode builds on the previous and includes videos, guided discussion topics and activities, and supporting materials.
-In-person and remotely facilitated training sessions will be conducted as well.
-This training enables participants to create awareness of the CECorps program process and successfully identify and carry out local engineering and infrastructure projects.
+These resources enable volunteers to create awareness of the CECorps program process and successfully identify and carry out local engineering and infrastructure projects.

 The learning modules are:

 - Learn About CECorps – Start here to gain an overall understanding of CECorps

 - Volunteer With CECorps – Learn more about volunteering with CECorps and determine your volunteer readiness.